jamaral68/jamaral68/README.md

 <p align="center">
   <img src="banner.png" >
 </p>

 # Jorge Amaral
-<sub>*Associate Professor at Staet University of Rio de Janeiro</sub>
+<sub>*Associate Professor at State University of Rio de Janeiro</sub>

-Jorge Amaral received the B.Sc. degree in electronic engineering from the Federal University of Rio de Janeiro, Brazil, in 1991, the M.Sc. degree in electrical engineering from the Federal University of Rio de Janeiro, Brazil, in 1999, and D.Sc. degree in electrical engineering in 2006 from the Catholic University of Rio de Janeiro.
+Jorge Amaral received the B.Sc. degree in electronic engineering from the Federal University of Rio de Janeiro, Brazil, in 1991, the M.Sc. degree in electrical engineering from the Federal University of Rio de Janeiro, Brazil, in 1999,and D.Sc. degree in electrical engineering in 2006 from the Catholic University of Rio de Janeiro.He was a Young Scientist of Our State (JCNE) until 2019.
-He was a Young Scientist of Our State (JCNE) until 2019.
 He is currently an Associate Professor at the State University of Rio de Janeiro.
 Has experience in Electrical Engineering, with an emphasis on Instrumentation, Fault Diagnosis, and Intelligent Systems, acting on the following topics: Machine Learning, Intelligent Systems applied to Instrumentation, Fault Detection and Diagnosis, Artificial Immune Systems, Multi-Objective Optimization, and Industrial Wireless Networks.

 **Background in:** Python, Machine Learning, Instrumentation and Mathematical Optimisation.